vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

 A good way to avoid such pitfalls is to add the **--no-overwrite-dir** option, which *"preserves metadata of existing directories"*.
-So, if you run something like *"tar -C /home --no-overwrite-dir -xpf homes.tar.gz"*, all existing directories (including the current one) will remain unchanged.
+So, if you run something like *"tar -C /home --no-overwrite-dir -xpf homes.tar.gz"*, all existing directories (including the current one) will remain unchanged!

 |